svok/konveyor/README.md

 ## What is the conveyor belt design pattern

 The purpose of this pattern is designing of applications with complex but elastic logics.
-The elasticity of the pattern allows easily add/remove functionality without rebuilding of entire application.
+The elasticity of the pattern allows easily add/remove functionality without redesigning of entire application.

 The central structure of the conveyor belt pattern is a Context containing all states of the workflow process.
 Suppose we have to handle a user request.
 Then, our Context must include the following entities.